 Our grants support innovative pilot programs, as well as successful long standing initiatives.

-SELECTED GRANTS AWARDED IN 2015-16
+EXAMPLES OF GRANTS AWARDED IN 2021-2022

 Ely Chapman Education Foundation (Marietta)

-Provides funding to increase the availability of high quality early childhood education for low income families.
+Scholarships are provided to increase the availability of high quality early childhood education for low income families.

 Make Way for Books (Tucson)